-Risk management is a strategic tool and is an essential part of effective and efficient management and planning.
+Risk management is a strategic tool which forms part of our overall corporate governance arrangements for the Council and is an essential part of effective and efficient management and planning.

 This strategy expands upon the existing operational focus of the organisation (in managing claims and costs on the Council) to encompass all business risks (strategic corporate issues and departmental) into a robust and consistent process to ensure that the Council can make the most of its opportunities and make the right decisions based on complete information.